 I generally like short breakfasts in the Mara, keen to maximise the cooler early hours but that morning our meal was protracted.
 Taken under a gnarled Boscia tree it went on for an hour as each person enacted their extraordinary morning.
 We had actually seen more spotted cats than vehicles and it was only just nine.
 There was little reason to drive into the reserve as the grass was so long there so we stayed in the same area near Leopard Gorge.

-Around mid afternoon the sky turned from cobalt blue to an ominous slate grey.
+Around mid-afternoon the sky turned from cobalt blue to an ominous slate grey.
 Even the myriad butterflies sought shelter and before long the first engorged rain drops splattered the vehicle.
 We kept up the canopies on the sides and roof for as long as we could but when Daniel remarked gently that if we did not retreat to camp we may be spending the night here we fishtailed off.

 However, Mara weather is a capricious mistress and within half an hour the storm moved toward Tanzania and the sun returned, illuminating what was now a potently rich canvas that was beyond cameras.
 I have seldom seen such an intoxicating sight as the animals, seemingly energised by their afternoon shower, were putting on quite a matinee: zebra stallions fought a mock battle, two topis chased each other relentlessly, the migrating Eurasian roller males called their harsh cries attracting females, and an impala was giving milk to her spindly infant.

-This was all watched by the benign gaze of two indolent male lions who were content to leave their own ‘wet work’ to the night-time hours.
+This was all watched by the benign gaze of two indolent male lion who were content to leave their own ‘wet work’ to the night-time hours.
 Just when it could possibly get no better a different leopard jumped onto a fallen tree and dried off a mere fifty metres from us.

 A thirteen hour game drive is long by any stretch of the imagination, but broken by these sightings and two glorious alfresco meals it proved that if anyone is prepared to do the time in the Mara they will be rewarded.
 Do it in off season and it appeared to me the rewards are even greater.